harsimar530/Projects/README.md

 # Stock Direction Prediction/Project 2
 Developed a system to predict stock direction using a set of variables from yahoo finance and some engineered, using logistic regression & SVM.

+# Kafka Consumer
+Script that uses kafka-python library to consume messages from a Kafka Topic.
+Notebook conumes messages from the Kafka producer to validate messages are properly publishing to the appropriate topics.